Resolving Structural Avalanches in Amorphous Carbon with Arclength Continuation

 In summary, we have introduced an arclength continuation-based method and applied it to investigate plastic events in amorphous carbon modeled with a machine-learned ACE potential.
 Unlike traditional approaches combining AQS and NEB simulations, AC is guaranteed to find bifurcation points and can directly traverse saddle points, allowing the extraction of energy barriers for each plastic event.
 For this realistic system, we showed that at strains below onset, avalanches can be decomposed into latent structures comprising chains of well-separated local minima connected by index-1 saddle points, the energetics of which were validated separately using NEB calculations between intermediate basins.
+Going further, we show that due to the elimination of step-size dependence, the adaptive AC method is particularly well suited to investigating the stress-strain response and statistics of disordered systems with plastic events that are separated by very small strain intervals.
 In future, we believe that AC will be a crucial tool in the investigation of avalanches in atomistic systems, and that elucidating avalanche latent structures will allow for a clearer mapping between individual rearrangements, their mutual interactions, and the collective mechanical behavior that emerges at larger scales.

 \emph{Acknowledgements --} We are grateful to Matous Mrovec for sharing an early version of the a-C potential published in Ref.~\cite{qamar2023atomic}, and to Albert P. Bartók for helpful discussions.
 FB is supported by a studentship from the UK Engineering and Physical Sciences Research Council–funded Centre for Doctoral Training in Modelling of Heterogeneous Systems (Grant No. EP/S022848/1).
 This work was partially funded by the German Research Foundation (DFG) through Research Unit 5099 (Project 431945604).
 We acknowledge the University of Warwick Scientific Computing Research Technology Platform for computational support.
 Additional computations were carried out on bwForCluster NEMO2 (State of Baden-Württemberg and DFG Project 455622343), with further resources provided by Sovereign AI and Isambard-AI.
 MB is supported by Research England under the Expanding Excellence in England (E3) funding stream, which was awarded to MARS: Mathematics for AI in Real-world Systems in the School of Mathematical Sciences at Lancaster University.
 Part of this research was performed while MB was a visiting fellow at the Institute for Pure and Applied Mathematics (IPAM), as part of the long program New Mathematics for the Exascale: Applications to Materials Science.
 IPAM is supported by the U.S. National Science Foundation (Grant No. DMS-1925919).